 It’s finally here, both of our kids are off to school tomorrow!
 Our daughter Eliza is entering high school while the fruit bandit is embarking on his first day of kindergarten.
 To be honest, I’m a total wreck!
 I have cried, wondered if I spent enough quality time with each of them over the summer, questioned whether I packed enough lunch and then cried some more.
-Good thing I prepped a big batch of yogurt and granola breakfast pops in advance because I don’t think I will have it in me in the morning to actually cook.
+Good thing I prepped a big batch of this frozen yogurt and granola breakfast pops recipe in advance because I don’t think I will have it in me in the morning to actually cook.

 I honestly had no idea how hard this transition would be for me.
 Our kids are handling everything so well although there is a wee bit of nervousness that has started to show for both of them.
 I however, just want to put on the breaks and keep my babies as babies forever!
 Is that normal?
 Please, tell me that’s normal.